SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Maps/Layer_configuration_tags/PopupSkeleton_and_PopupDetails.md

   | type      | *parameter_samerow* |
   | pid       | The column ID |

-- To retrieve property values belonging to the current element, service or view, in case of a layer of sourceType “properties”, use the following configuration for the `<PopupDetail>` tags:
+- To retrieve property values belonging to the current element, service, or view, in case of a layer of sourceType “properties”, use the following configuration for the `<PopupDetail>` tags:

   | Attribute | Value |
   |-----------|-------|